 COURSES ENTRY REQUIREMENTS

-A minimum of 20 GCSE points.
+4 AS levels A minimum of 20 GCSE points.

 4 A3 levels Individual entry requirements should be met for each subject.

-A minimum of 12 GCSE points.
+As levels A minimum of 12 GCSE points.

 3 AS levels Individual entry requirements should be met for each subject.